tommy-burkett/Project-Penney/README.md

 `final_testing.ipynb`

-- How to Run this file successfully:
+- How to run this file successfully if augmenting new data, changing parameters:
     - This file contains the important tests ran to ensure that the code executes as planned.
     - First, run the imports to load our files from the `src/` folder.
     - Second, store the number of decks and seed.